Hyperhidrosis Treatment & Excessive Sweating

 Nerve-blocking medications

-Nerve-blocking medications are oral medications that chemically block the nerve endings in the eccrine system preventing excessive sweating.
+Nerve-blocking medications are oral medications that chemically block the nerve endings in the eccrine system, preventing excessive sweating.
 While these medications work well and effectively treat hyperhidrosis, they are not without side effects.
-These oral medications can cause side effects such as dry mouth and blurred vision, among other medical issues.
+They can cause dry mouth and blurred vision, among other medical issues.

 Aluminum chloride